 Today the Church celebrates the Feast of the Epiphany, most famously celebrated on January 6.
 This Sunday’s Gospel story recounts the journey of the magi.
-Encouraged by Herod, the magi […]
+Encouraged by Herod, the magi continued to follow the strange star int the sky.
+It leads them to the infant Jesus, there in […]

 By: Marjorie Corbman How do you celebrate Christmas when hope feels impossible?
-At the end of a year filled with fear and increasing violence, it can seem difficult to look […]
+At the end of a year filled with fear and increasing violence, it can seem difficult to look forward to 2017 with enthusiasm.
+For many among marginalized groups in the United States in particular, this year […]

 He was scandalously conceived outside of a proper marriage, born outside of his society’s attention, and immediately a refugee outside his homeland as he fled brutal political power.
-He brought […]
+He brought contempt and rejection upon himself for the company he kept and for daring to assert that God is […]

 The feast of the Lord’s Baptism has much to say to the culture of indifference that allows the destruction of people and planet.
 The Lord’s baptism invites us to develop an incarnational spirituality throughout our lives.